reagento/dishka/docs/advanced/testing/index.rst

 .. literalinclude:: ./app_factory.py

-Create a provider with you mock objects.
+Create a provider with your mock objects.
 You can still use production providers and override dependencies in a new one.
 Or you can build container only with new providers.
 It depends on the structure of your application and type of a test.

 .. literalinclude:: ./fixtures.py